Numerous VA Benefits Will Be Expanding in 2022 Thanks to a New Law

 Public Guard individuals without well-trained assistance will be qualified to get a VA home advance to start in 2021.
 The new law makes Guard and Reserve individuals who have something like 90 days of administration qualified for the home credit program.
 Thirty of those days have probably been back to back.

-At present, just Guard and Reserve individuals who had somewhere around 90 days of dynamic assistance are qualified for home advances.
+At present, just Guard and Reserve individuals who had somewhere around 90 days of dynamic assistance are qualified for home loan benefits.

 In two years, the VA will start outfitting urns for putting away the incinerated stays of perished veterans.
 Families will have the choice of getting a free gravestone or internment urn, yet not both.
 Right now, most veterans are qualified to get a free gravestone upon their demise, yet not an urn.